-Based on their declarations of independence none of the independent Directors has any relationship with the Company, its related corporations1, its substantial shareholders2 or the officers of the Company that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement in the best interests of the Company.
-In particular, none of the independent Directors is or has been employed by the Company or any of its related corporations in the current or any of the past three financial years or has an immediate family3 member who is employed or has been employed by the Company or any of its related corporations in the current or any of the past three financial years, and whose remuneration is or was determined by the Remuneration Committee of the Company.
+Based on the declarations of independence which are submitted by the Directors annually and reviewed by the NC, none of the independent Directors has any relationship with the Company, its related corporations1, its substantial shareholders2 or the officers of the Company that could interfere, or be reasonably perceived to interfere, with the exercise of their independent business judgement in the best interests of the Company.
+In particular, none of the independent Directors is or has been employed by the Company or any of its related corporations in the current or any of the past three financial years or has an immediate family3 member who is employed or has been employed by the Company or any of its related corporations in the past three financial years, and whose remuneration is or was determined by the Remuneration Committee of the Company.

-With respect to the year under review, the NC considered, in particular, the appointment of Mr Timothy Chia Chee Ming as an independent non-executive director of Thai Beverage Public Company Limited ("ThaiBev") with effect from 31 January 2020 and was satisfied that this appointment did not affect his continued ability to exercise strong objective judgement and to be independent in the expression of his views and in his participation in the deliberation and decision making of the Board and Board Committees of which he is a member.
-ThaiBev is a substantial shareholder of the Company.
+With respect to the year under review, the NC considered, in particular, Mr Timothy Chia Chee Ming's role as an independent non-executive director of Thai Beverage Public Company Limited ("ThaiBev") which is a substantial shareholder of the Company.
+The NC was satisfied that Mr Chia's role as an independent non-executive director of ThaiBev did not affect his continued ability to exercise strong objective judgement and to be independent in the expression of his views and in his participation in the deliberation and decision making of the Board and Board Committees of which he is a member.